 Equal Equity Split

-An equal equity split is simply giving everyone the same amount of ownership in the company, so if there are 4 founders, each get 25%.
+An equal equity split is simply giving everyone the same amount of ownership in the company.
+So, if there are 4 founders, each founder gets 25%.
 Simple enough right?

 This simplistic approach may seem like the fair thing to do because you all had a part in creating the company, but it also has its negatives.
 For example, the equal split allows each founder to have equal control over the business, but what if one owner does less than the others, should he still own the same amount as everyone else?
 Issues like this arise all the time, and because of this there are so many articles and reports that dissuade investors from doing an equal equity split just for the sake of doing an equity split.